What is Clinical Health Coaching?

 Can I take the performance evaluation without finishing the learning modules?

 No, the participant must participate fully in the online curriculum before becoming eligible for the performance evaluation.
 The Certificate of Competency is earned after passing both the written exam and the performance evaluation.
 The performance evaluation criteria are built from the learning modules.

 The value for the Clinical Health Coach training is $2,500 to $4,000 compared to other comparable programs.
 The price of the online course, CMEs/CEUs, and Certificate of Competency is only $988.00.
 There are no other costs, and the registration fee includes the option to earn the valuable Certificate of Competency as a Clinical Health Coach.

 Is there a discounted rate for groups?

-Until we reach a total of 1,000 students, the program will be offered at the discounted rate per person, regardless of the number of enrollees from any one organization.
-Ongoing, we will offer several levels of group participation discounts.
+We will offer several levels of group participation discounts.
 The Clinical Health Coach training has be particularly valuable for organizations that wish to train a significant workforce in health coaching and care management strategies.

 How do I register?

 Individuals and organizations can safely register online at www.clinicalhealthcoach.com